Palaeophis: Description

 These species varied broadly in size; Palaeophis casei is the smallest at 1.3 metres of length, while the largest species, Palaeophis colossaeus, is estimated to have been 8.1–12.3 m long based on isolated vertebrae, making it one of the largest known snakes.
 However, most species of the genus were not as big.
-There are many species of Palaeophis but it can be separated into two assemblages of species or grades.
+There are many species of Palaeophis but they can be separated into two assemblages of species or grades.
 In which the primitive grade include species whose vertebrae are weakly laterally compressed and have less developed and low process of vertebrae.
-Subsequently the advanced grade are characterized by vertebrae presenting a strong lateral compression which translate to being much better adaption to aquatic life.
+Subsequently the advanced grade are characterized by vertebrae presenting a strong lateral compression which translate to being much better adapted to aquatic life.

 Biology

 Species of Palaeophis were specialised aquatic animals, as their fossils occur primarily in marine strata, though at least some estuarine remains have also been found.
 Different species are thought to have occupied different ecological niches.
+It is difficult to determine whether palaeophiids were macrophagous, that is, had the ability to consume prey of larger diameter than themselves.
+To settle this question, cranial material is necessary.
+The closet putative relatives of Palaeophis with skulls, A. proavus and ”Archaeophis” turkmenicus, provide contradictory evidence as to the kinetic capabilities of the skull.
+Archaeophis proavus was hypothesized to have had a kinetic skull similar to that of many living snakes, whereas ”A.” turkmenicus is reported to have less mobile cranial joints.
+If the skull of Palaeophis colossaeus was closer to that of A. proavus, the upper limit for the size of consumable food would have been quite large.
+Contemporaneous species that could have been part of the diet of Palaeophis colossaeus in Mali include sharks, lungfish, pycnodontids and other large fishes, dyrosaurid crocodyliformes, and turtles.
+It is also not certain whether palaeophiids were constrictors.
+If palaeophiids were macrophagous, it is likely they would have killed large prey before attempting to consume them to prevent serious damage to their heads in the process.

 Studies on Palaeophis vertebrae show a high degree of vascularisation, suggesting that it had a considerably faster metabolism and growth rate than modern snakes.
 This may suggest that palaeophiids, like other marine reptiles such as mosasaurs, might have developed towards endothermy.